What Are AWS Database Services?

 What Is Amazon AWS Redshift?

 Amazon Redshift is a fast and fully managed data warehouse service in the cloud.
 Amazon affirms that the Redshift data warehouse delivers ten times faster performance than other data warehouses utilizing Machine Learning techniques.
-The Redshift data warehouse can be scaled up to petabyte or more as per the requirements.
+The Redshift data warehouse can be scaled up to a petabyte or more as per the requirements.

 Following are some of the benefits of using Amazon Redshift: